GE-Bio/FLINO/README.md

 # FLINO
+Copyright (c) 2021 General Electric Company

 The immunoFLuorescence Image NOrmalization (FLINO) repository provides R-scripts and data to perform and evaluate image normalizations methods and workflows.

-Reference the manuscript.

-Reference other repositories (Thrive, and the MOHA method)
+The results of a FLINO study have been described in a manuscript that is currently under review.
+This repository contains the data and R-scripts used to perform that analysis and generate the figures.
+This research was supported by the National Cancer Institute of the National Institutes of Health under award number R01CA208179.

+The importance of the FLINO work has relevance to downstream analysis including performing multi-omics-heterogeneity-analysis (MOHA).
+Please refer to https://github.com/thrive-itcr/multi-omics-heterogeneity-analysis

 The FLINO repository contains approximately 203 MB of data that can be used to represent Virtual Slides and become a ground truth dataset to evaluate alternative normalization methods and workflows.
+The data consists of 14 rounds of DAPI staining and imaging of the same physical tissue microarray (TMA) slide with 85 samples to represent a ground truth.
+We abstracted the individual rounds of DAPI staining and imaging to represent virtual slides.
+Each virtual TMA slide is the exact same 85 physical samples that have undergone a set of experimental conditions that introduce both random variation and systematic offsets between the virtual slides.

 Dependencies: The R-script files use the following four library packages: library("png")